The Perils of a “Big Mac” Massage

-by Marissa Gandelman, LMT, & owner of Elm City Wellness
+by Marissa Gandelman, LMT, BCST, founder of Elm City Wellness

 This is not the first time this company has been in the news recently -- nor is it relegated to just one store.
 Nationwide accusations of sexual misconduct amongst its employees is also coming to light, causing a growing number of us therapists to shake our head in frustration and sadness.

-Let me say this once and for all: Getting a massage from Massage Chain is like eating dinner at McDonald’s.
+And that’s too bad.
+Getting a massage from a Massage Chain is like eating dinner at McDonald’s.
 People think it’s cheap and convenient, but deep down they know it’s not the best option.
-The quality of the product is subpar, the employees are grossly underpaid and their training is minimal.
+The quality of the product is subpar because Massage Chain therapists are grossly underpaid and receive minimal training.

-And the worst part is that MASSAGES AT A MASSAGE CHAIN AREN’T ACTUALLY CHEAP.
+And the worst part is MASSAGES AT A MASSAGE CHAIN AREN’T ACTUALLY CHEAP.

 Most people are under the misconception that one massage is as good as the next, or that because a therapist went to massage school and is licensed they're going to know what they're doing.